ananya-ghosh/Telling-stories-with-Data/User_Research.md

 Ananya: Okay!
 Thank you so much!

-### d. the findings from your interviews
+### d. the findings from interviews
 1. More charts are needed
 2. Some points about history of Indian and American food can be better
 3. Add context to memes

-### e. changes you implemented to your sketches, storyboards and wireframes to address the issues identified.
+### e. changes I implemented to my sketches, storyboards and wireframes to address the issues identified.
 1. Added more content in the 2nd card
 2. Added 2 more charts to show Variation in Rating for Indian and American Cuisine
 3. Added a map showing locations of Chinese, Indian and American restaurants